 - Deep cleaning of all camp facilities by Professional Cleaning company between sessions.

 - Small groups (cohorts), not mixing

 - Teach campers and staff about hand hygiene, coughing and sneeze covering

-- Q. Will you notify us of any COVID-19 cases discovered at Camp or after each session?
+Q. Will you notify us of any COVID-19/contagious diseases are discovered at Camp or after each session?

 Q. Can I talk to a Cosby Leadership staff member about Camp this summer?